As part of Re:place, Zephyr Gallery

 "The sandwich board is the ubiquitous nomad of the urban landscape; lounging outside cafes, extolling the merits of the local barber, covered in diagonal orange ribbons and tasked with guarding a pot hole or demarcating a tow zone.
 These free-standing, unaffixed forms of public signage are part loiterer, part flaneur; prone to wandering, but most likely to be found parked on the borders that divide private and public space, holding court from open to close, day in and day out.

-These sandwich boards will circulate throughout Louisville during the course of this exhibition, parked outside of small businesses and marooned temporarily in parking lots."
+These loitering boards will circulate throughout Louisville during the course of this exhibition, parked outside of small businesses and marooned temporarily in parking lots."

 Chris Little, “Rick Pitino Listens To Slint”